iiasa/Condor_run_R/README.md

 - Issuing the command `condor_q` results in a summary of queued jobs.
 - You set the HOST_REGEXP configuration option to select the right subset of execute hosts from the cluster.

+### The script does not progress
+Your command prompt or terminal may be blocked because you pressed a key.
+Give the window focus and try hitting backspace or CTRL-Q.

-### Jobs do not run but instead go on hold.
+### Jobs do not run but instead go on hold
+Likely, some error occurred.
+First look at the output of the ``Condor_run[_basic].R`` script for clues.
+If that is not sufficient, have a look at the various log files located at ``<CONDOR_DIR>/<EXPERIMENT>``.
+In order of priority:
+1. Check the ``.log`` files: is it a Condor scheduling problem?
+2. Check the ``.err`` files: standard error stream of the remote job.
+When not empty, likely some error occurred.
+3. Check the ``.out`` files: standard output of the remote job.
+Look for errors/warnings towards the end.
+4. Check the ``.lst`` files: GAMS listing file, search for error details.
+For GAMS jobs only.
+5. If all else fails, execute ``condor_q –analyze``: it might be something that happened after the job completed, e.g. result files not fitting because your disk is full.

+### Jobs go on hold, but I see no log files
-Are you running the submit script with as working directory a network drive or some directory with special permissions?
-The Condor service on your submit machine may not have access rights to write its logging output, causing the jobs to go on hold.
-Try submitting the job from a local disk or change the permissions on the directory.
+When no log files are produced in the ``<CONDOR_DIR>/<EXPERIMENT>`` directory, the Condor service on your submit machine may not have access rights to write its logging output there.
+This causes jobs to go on hold.
+Check the permissions on the directory, or when it is on a network drive, try submitting the job from a local disk instead.

-### Jobs are idle and do not run, or only some do.
+### Jobs are idle and do not run, or only some do
 The cluster may be busy.
 To see who else has submitted jobs, issue `condor_status -submitters`.
 In addition, you may have a low priority so that jobs of others are given priority, pushing your jobs to the back of the queue.
 To see your priority issue `condor_userprio`.
 Large numbers mean low priority.
 Your cluster administrator can set your priority.